-If you live in a country where U.S. Citizenship and Immigration Services (USCIS) has established an office (see the list of international immigration offices on the agency’s website), then you have the choice of filing your petition directly with that office or sending it by international mail to USCIS’ Chicago Lockbox.
-(The Lockbox is a U.S.-based centralized processing unit that makes sure that I-130 forms are filed properly before forwarding them to a service center for a decision.
-Its address is indicated in the instructions to the I-130 form or on USCIS’ website).
+(A lockbox is a U.S.-based centralized processing unit that makes sure that forms are filed properly before forwarding them to a USCIS service center for a decision.
+Its address is indicated in the instructions to the I-130 and on the USCIS website).

 Note that if your request for an exception is denied, you will have no right to appeal or to request a reconsideration of the decision.

-If your I-130 petition is approved, the next step will be for your spouse to apply for an immigrant visa via the State Department (not USCIS) and to attend an interview at his or her local U.S. consulate or embassy (see Nolo’s Web pages on consular processing for more information).
+If your I-130 petition is approved, the next step will be for your spouse to complete the immigrant visa process via the State Department (not USCIS) and to attend an interview at his or her local U.S. consulate or embassy (see articles on consular processing).

-If you live mainly outside the U.S. (as opposed to having left the U.S. only temporarily—for a definite period of time, with the intent to return, and while maintaining ties to the country) then, as a general rule, you cannot file an I-864 and your spouse’s immigrant visa application cannot be approved.
+If you live mainly outside the U.S. (as opposed to having left the U.S. only temporarily—for a definite period of time, with the intent to return, and while maintaining ties to the country) then, as a rule, you cannot file an I-864 and your spouse’s immigrant visa application cannot be approved.

 There are three exceptions to this general domicile rule, for:

-The third exception above requires showing (with a written explanation and supporting evidence attached to the I-864) that the petitioner has taken concrete steps towards leaving the foreign country to live in the U.S.—steps such as changing his or her foreign address to establish a physical mailing address in the U.S. (by signing a lease, purchasing a home, or even making arrangements for housing accommodations with a friend or relative), leaving his or her foreign job and applying for jobs in the U.S., registering children at U.S. schools, opening U.S. bank or investment accounts, applying for a U.S. Social Security number, and so on.
+The third exception above requires showing (with a written explanation and supporting evidence attached to the I-864) that the petitioner has taken a combination of concrete steps towards leaving the foreign country to live in the U.S.—steps such as signing a lease or purchasing a home, applying for jobs in the U.S., registering children at U.S. schools, opening U.S. bank or investment accounts, applying for a U.S. Social Security number, registering to vote and so on.